KD-lab-Open-Source/Perimeter/README.md

     * Triggers - Trigger chains containing maps and AI triggers/behaviors.
   * Sound - _Working_ - Provides sound effects abstraction and music control API, uses SDL_mixer.
   * Terra - _Working_ - Seems to contain deformable terrain related code.
   * TriggerEditor - _Unknown_ - A GUI providing library which could be called from debug builds of game to edit Trigger chains.
+Part of it is used but UI is still not ported.
   * tx3d - _Working_ - "Procedural 3D Texture Library", used by Terra and SCodeInterpreter
   * UserInterface/ - _Working_ - Handles game UI such as main menu and submenus, ingame HUD and inputs.
     * SCodeInterpreter - _Working_ - Interpreter for chain history files seen during main menu and campaign.